Lockwood de Forest Rosemary

 Features & Attributes

 Lockwood de Forest Rosemary features dainty spikes of lightly-scented powder blue flowers with lavender overtones at the ends of the branches from mid spring to early summer.
-It has attractive green foliage.
+It has attractive green evergreen foliage.
 The fragrant needles are highly ornamental and remain green throughout the winter.

 This is a dense multi-stemmed evergreen woody herb with a spreading, ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.